SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 ![Change order layers](~/user-guide/images/Change_Order_Layers.gif)<br/>*The Template Editor in DataMiner 10.4.1*

-To **mask a layer**, hover the mouse pointer over the layer and click the *eye* icon in the lower right corner.
-The layer is now no longer visible in the template's end result.
-Clicking the *eye* icon once more makes the layer visible again.
-Alternatively, you can mask the layer by adjusting its properties in the *Settings* pane.
+To **temporarily mask a layer** within the Template Editor, hover the mouse pointer over the layer and click the *eye* icon in the lower right corner.
+This action renders the layer invisible while modifying the template.
+To bring the layer back into view, click the *eye* icon once more.

+> [!TIP]
+> If you want to render a layer invisible in the final result, you can mask the layer by adjusting its properties in the *Settings* pane.
 See [Specifying layer properties](#specifying-layer-properties).

-> [!NOTE]
-> In cases where you have masked a layer in both the *Layer* tab and the layer properties, undoing the masking in only one of these locations will result in the layer remaining invisible.
-Ensure that you reverse the masking in both places to render the layer visible again.

 To **delete a layer**, hover the mouse pointer over the layer and click the *delete* button in the top-right corner.
-Alternatively, select the associated tool (i.e. icon, text, rectangle, or ellipse) in the preview and press the *Delete* button on your keyboard.
+Alternatively, select the layer in the preview and press the *Delete* button on your keyboard.

-To **add a new layer**, [add a new tool](#adding-new-tools) in the *Tools* tab.
+To **add a new layer**, [add a new tool](#adding-new-layers) in the *Tools* tab.

 In the lower left corner of each layer, an icon denotes the layer type: an *icon*, *text*, *rectangle*, or *ellipse* layer.

-## Adding new tools
+## Adding new layers

 In the *Tools* tab, you can add new layers to the template.
-Each tool you add to the template equals a new layer.
-You can add the following tools:
+Each tool in the *Tools* tab corresponds to a type of layer you can incorporate into your template.
+You can choose from the following types:

 - Icon